 While it’s easy to grab an old rag, t-shirt, or bath towel to dry off your car, this can cause considerable damage to your paint, mainly in the form of nasty swirl marks.
 These types of towels are just too abrasive to be used on a car’s paint.
-Chamois towels have their problems too, so our recommendation: If you can, an electric leaf blower is actually a great way to get most of the water off—or you can use a high-quality microfiber, or a combination of the two.
+Chamois towels have their problems too, so our recommendation: If you can, an electric leaf blower is actually a great way to get most of the water off—or, if you want to use cloth, the best car drying towel is a high-quality microfiber.

 - Automatic Car Washes

 This one is probably well known to most, but a list like this would be incomplete if I didn’t mention automatic car washes.
 The big problem here is actually not the brushes or materials that the big, spinning and waving towels are made from (for the most part.)
 Rather, hundreds or thousands of cars go through these washes before you do, and all the dirt and debris that they had washed off can become embedded in the materials that are whacking and rubbing against your car.
 After washing so many cars, these materials can become rather rough, and can actually strip off clear coat and damage paint.